binaryfunt/electron-seamless-titlebar-tutorial/README.md

 #### Note

 Currently, there is a bug with window maximization on Electron versions 6.0.0+ on Windows (see [#6](https://github.com/binaryfunt/electron-seamless-titlebar-tutorial/issues/6)).
-The latest version of Electron you can use is 5.0.11.

 ## 1. Add some styles